BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 3. `bp` at the return instruction and run again, `u poi(@esp)` before the return to check if the instructions loaded correctly, and `r @zf` before the jump to ensure the condition is right
 4. Take the jump and `u @eip` to ensure we ended up in the buffer space
 5. `db @eip L100` -> `?
 FINAL_ROW_ADDR + LAST_CHAR_HEX_OFFSET - @eip` : which returns the amount of space for shellcode, in this case 251

+# Alternative Buffer Space
+1. Try to create new buffer space by adding another field to the HTTP request, ie. add buffer after a `/r/n` then follow it with a `/r/n/r/n`.
+But this breaks the exploit (doesn't crash)
+2. Try again with a buffer after the HTTP request. `... // httpEndRequest = b'\r\n\r\n' // httpEndRequest += b'IDENTIFIABLE_STRING' + b'\x42' * 1000`
+	1. This gets us to our return instruction breakpoint